23 Best Free Things to do in Washington DC in 2023

 The National Mall

-The National Mall is a central landmark of Washington, D.C. and many of the main attractions of the city are located nearby.
 The mall is bordered by Independence Avenue and Constitution Avenue on the north and south.
 The U.S. Capitol building and Washington Monument mark the east and west boundaries.

 Many of the major Smithsonian museums are located along the borders of the mall, including the gorgeous ornate architecture of the Smithsonian Castle, the National Air and Space Museum, and the National Museum of African American History and Culture.